MrAsterisco/homebridge-hisense-tv/README.md

 ```
 homebridge-hisense-tv-remotenow
 ```
-Depending on your setup you might also need to run some of the following commands:
+You also need some additional dependencies, if you haven't installed them already.
+Follow the instructions below for your operating system and then proceed to "Setting up the TV".

+### Linux (including Hoobs)

 ```bash
 # for Linux distros with APT